 Or, do 800 meters — a half-mile — with a minute rest in between, and repeat four to six times.
 Once you have the hang of pacing, you can try a sustained tempo run.
 Run an easy mile, then 20 minutes at tempo pace, then a mile easy to cool down.

 When most runners think of interval workouts, they picture fast repetitions for a set distance on the track.
-These types of sessions improve what's called your vO2 max — the efficiency with which your body can deliver oxygen to your muscles.
+These types of sessions improve what's called your VO2 max, the efficiency with which your body can deliver oxygen to your muscles, according to a September 2013 review in PLOS One.

 For this reason, he refers to them as "the seasoning on top of the meal," rather than the primary ingredient of a running program.
 "The amount of mental energy, physical energy and recovery time it takes afterward are all high," he says.
 "It's a useful tool, but it's definitely not something to be rushed into, and even if you're a very experienced runner it's something to be used sparingly."